- The largest animal of the ocean: The Blue Whale, Balaenoptera musculus.

 Even though baleen whales reach such enormous sizes, they feast on surprisingly small creatures—krill, zooplankton and small fish.
 An adult whale can eat about 40 million krill a day!
 They just open their mouths, position themselves properly and then suck in all the krill in one gulp—a feeding method called filter feeding.

-The Whale Shark is so big that it’s called a whale, but it is in fact a shark, being a part of the class Chondrichthyes, which contains all cartilaginous fish, including sharks, rays and skates.
+The Whale Shark is so big that it’s called a whale, but it is, in fact, a shark.
+It is part of the class Chondrichthyes, which contains all cartilaginous fish, including sharks, rays and skates.
 The maximum recorded verifiable length is 18.8 meters, while some other sources have even reported seeing whale sharks at a staggering 20 meters (65.6 feet) in length!

 The Whale Shark is known as a gentle creature that minds its own business and feeds on krill.
 There have been a few times when Whale Sharks have rammed into the sides of boats, mostly while feeding, and these strikes do not appear to be malicious in nature.